developeregrem/fewohbee-acme/README.md

  - `/var/www` - web accessible resources in order tp allow letsencrypt verification
  - `/var/run/docker.sock` - used to restart the web container after a certificate renewal
+ - `/certs` - the location where the certificates will be stored

 ## Environment variables